Bypassland

 Discover

-I used mixed methods to understand both user behavior and the KI practice itself.
 I analyzed engagement data from KI's existing platform to identify friction points, then used qualitative methods to understand the practice:

 I spoke directly to KI mentors and practitioners.